tlamedia/gtm-kit/readme.txt

 = 2.0 =
 Starting with GTM Kit version 2.0, the add_to_wishlist event is no longer supported in the free version of GTM Kit.

+= Earlier versions =
+For the changelog of earlier versions, please refer to [the changelog on gtmkit.com](https://gtmkit.com/changelog/).